SSSKJ/EviNET/Readme.md

-The results can be found in xxx
+The results can be found in under ./baseline/results/ for baseline and ./results/ for EviNet and ablation studies.

 ###